Market Drayton is twinned with the French town of Pézenas in the Hérault département of Southern France.

 Why you ask?
 Well, it’s a curious tale relating to Market Drayton’s most infamous son, Clive of India, and his little spicy pies!

-These pies – Les petits pâtés de Pézenas – were very much enjoyed by Clive and his entourage in their Picnic Club, set up in 1768 to entertain Clive whilst convalescing in the area, in particular to help him avoid the French cooking which he allegedly loathed!
+These pies – Les petits pâtés de Pézenas – were very much enjoyed by Clive and his entourage in their Picnic Club which was set up in 1768 to entertain Clive whilst convalescing in the area, in particular to help him avoid the French cooking which he allegedly loathed!